Important Information & Documents

 Each class has a weekly, timetabled Circle Time during which children are supported in the development of their friendships, their relationships with others and the importance of excellent standards of behaviour.

 Bullying is not tolerated in our school.
 Our anti - bullying policy focuses upon strategies to promote a friendship and respect ethos within school.

 In support of the Citizenship curriculum, two children from each class act as representatives for the School Council.
 They attend regular meetings and, in addition to feeding back ideas from their own Class Council meetings, they are involved in key decision-making about school life at Hunter’s Bar Infant School.
 Many children have other opportunities to make a valuable contribution to the life of the school through the ‘Job Squad’ – taking on vital roles such as Playground Friends, Lunchtime Buddies and Rubbish Busters!

 Sex and relationships education is taught within our Personal, Social, Health and Emotional (PSHE) programme.
 It is covered within the themes of caring for others, friendship, family life, love and the people who care for us, along with personal safety.
 It is aimed at developing the children’s self -esteem and confidence.

 Curriculum Enrichment Activities

 Hunter’s Bar Infant School provides a truly rich and enriched curriculum.
-Children have access to a very varied programme of extra-curricular activities.
+We include enrichment activities within the curriculum each term with visitors coming into school, year group and whole school events, visits outside the school, and more!
+Children also have access to a very varied programme of extra-curricular activities.